Gentux/romain.soufflet.io/_posts/2017-03-14-re-organize-your-team.md

 have a real team, and a real process to change an idea into code and then commit that code into the product.

+Normally, following this two levels will create another unexpected behaviour, but a good one : A culture !

+Your team will developped their own private jokes, history and legend.
+They also have a mascott with **Timmy**.

+Don't try to implement all of it in one day, it won't work.
+Let the team, as a person, integrate the whole thing.
+And most important, when adding a new rule or item to your team, get feedback, don't force them.

-You have now the foundations, you can, and you will add more to your team to increase its productivity.
+You have now the foundations of the greatest team you ever had.
+You can pass to the level 2.

-But you can't make all of this happen in one day.
-Try to add item by item, week by week.

-And the most important, get feedback from your team !

 ## Level 2 : Team automation

-Once again, try to focus on what's important for your team.
-If you try to automate anything because it'll save you time, it's not the good thing.
+Try now to focus on what's important for your team.
+If you try to automate anything because it'll save you time, it's not the good approach.

 Automation is the next level for you **neutral judge**.

-I suggest you another approach to automation, do you know this piece of software called Jenkins ?
-Try the same for your team, name your **neutral authority**, Jarvis, HAL, whatever, give it a name.

-Now, it has a name, the team will spontaneously give a personnality to your **neutral authority**, it will become the seed of a new culture, your team's culture.
-Where you can grow a lot of private joke.

-Let's call it **Timmy** for the rest of this article.
+It'll help your team to make less errors. **Timmy** is not the smartest of your team member, but it won't make mistake, remember he is not human.

-**Timmy** will tell you if your tests pass, or not.
-He will reject or approved new pull request.

-**Timmy** can update your documentation alone or send email to your customers, just ask him.
+From now on, **Timmy** will tell you if your tests pass, or not.
+He will reject or approved new pull request. **Timmy** can update your documentation alone or send email to your customers, **just ask him**.

+This level is quite hard, cause for everything you want to automate, you need a human of your team to take time on this automation.
+And sometimes, managers won't agree to let you do that.

 Automation will save time to your team only once it is in place.
-But it's a new team member, treat him like that.

-Every team I saw putting a CI and impose it to a team have failed, every single time !
+It will be difficult to sell non-feature thing to your executives.

+If you reach this level with your team, you have a pretty good place to work.
+A team with its own culture, some neutral testing and building platforme.
+Clear README files to newcommers.
+Now is the time to make your team a success you can talk about to other company.

 ## Level 3 : CI/CD : Continuous Whatever

-Now you have a team, and it's a great team, with its own culture, private joke, identities and legend.
-And most of all, your team is almost autonomous.

-This last level will capitalize on that.

 The normal workflow of developement is the following

- Idea => Code => Tests => Integrate => Deploy => Feedback => Back to idea
+* Step 1 : Idea
+* Step 2 : Transform your idea into code
+* Step 3 : Let **Timmy** tests that code, if it's not working, back to step 2
+* Step 4 : Let **Timmy** integrate the code to the product (fallback to step 2)
+* Step 5 : Let **Timmy** deploy your code
+* Step 6 : Let **Timmy** get feedback from customers

+And as you can see, **Timmy** will do most of the work, human team member can concentrate on important human things: Getting idea and find a way to code them.

 You don't need a Jenkins or Drone or any other specific tools to make your own automation, let your team decide from their needs, let them give life to